False MovementsA Guide to False Movements

 3. Joel’s Army

 Gnostic Belief Structure – Only those baptized by the fire/spirit have the spiritual anointing and wisdom and insight to participate in this movement because they are the ones to really see what the Bible is saying.
 A “gnosis” or special knowing is necessary.
-(Not to strictly be equated with 1st -3rd century Gnosticism, but there are certain similarities).
+(Not strictly equated with 1st -3rd century Gnosticism, but there are certain similarities).

 1. Revelation Knowledge